dipodaimary/CtCi-Java-Solutions/README.md

 # CtCi-Java-Solutions

 Hello world!!!
-This repository contains the solutions for the Problems in the Books "Cracking the Coding Interview" by Gayle Laakman McDowell.
+This repository contains the solutions for the Problems in the Book "Cracking the Coding Interview" by Gayle Laakman McDowell.

 Hope you will enjoy my codes.